muhammad-abdurrahman/java-backend-test/README.md

 ## Deliverable

-The service:
+The com.yoti.springcleaning.service:

-* is a web service
+* is a web com.yoti.springcleaning.service
 * must run on Mac OS X or Linux (x86-64)
 * must be written in Java
 * can make use of any existing open source libraries that don't directly address the problem statement (use your best judgement).